Legacy Video Files

 ‘Critically Endangered’ in the Presence of Aggravating Conditions

-Lack of preservation mandate or collecting institution; lack of preservation capability in data owner; irregularities in supply chains; complex or long data supply chains; dependencies on proprietary software or formats; lack of persistent identifiers; poorly managed IPR; temporary joint-venture companies; poor records management; poor regulatory compliance; encryption.
+Lack of skills, commitment or policy from corporate owners; lack of preservation mandate or collecting institution; lack of preservation capability in data owner; irregularities in supply chains; complex or long data supply chains; dependencies on proprietary software or formats; lack of persistent identifiers; uncertainty over IPR or the presence of orphaned works; temporary joint-venture companies; poor records management; poor regulatory compliance; encryption.

 ‘Vulnerable’ in the Presence of Good Practice